Ozi-cheri/storyhubs-api/README.md

 ## Credits

-- The Code Institute DRF API walkthrough was used to create the voyage Api.
+- The Code Institute DRF API walkthrough was used to create the storyhubs Api.